andrejbronz/andrejbronz/README.md

 - 🌱 I’m currently learning everything about seven ELEVEN
 - 💞️ I’m looking to collaborate on my profile
 - 📫 How to reach me VIA GITHUB OR twitte
-- AND i will improve my profile
+- AND i will improve my profile sooner or later

 -
 <!---